 So I rather suspect that most people mis-hear what is being said in these sermons.
 What is (or should be!) being taught is that we should give the spiritual dimension the greatest priority because it is the most important aspect.

 We need to make it clear that all three areas are important.
-We say this in our teaching on the 'big picture' - the "In, Out, Up" sermon - but not in the "my most important priority must be my spiritual life" sermon.
+We need to state it and re-state it, over and over again.
+We often manage to give a healthy message in our teaching on 'the big picture' - the "In, Out, Up" sermon, but we usually fail in the "My most important priority must be my spiritual life" sermon.